Negotiation Idioms

 bring (someone) to terms

-- to make someone agree or do something
+- to make someone agree to something or do something

 - to begin a discussion about something, to mention something